 LASIK eye surgery, FDA-approved since 1999, can reduce or eliminate nearsightedness, farsightedness, and astigmatism by precisely altering the curvature of the cornea, which means that light can center normally on the retina.

 At Ophthalmology Associates of the Valley, our primary focus is for everyone to receive their clearest vision.
 We understand that blurry vision can have a tremendous impact on your quality of life and that having the clearest vision possible can enhance everything from work to your favorite recreational activities.
-Plan a visit at our Encino location to receive a LASIK evaluation with a highly trained eye surgeon and to learn if LASIK is the right treatment for you.
-Also, you can take a tour of our state of the art own LASIK surgery center.
-We only perform "all-laser LASIK" and have not used a blade for creating flaps in over 10 years.
-You could be on your way to reducing or even doing away with your dependence on glasses or contact lenses.
+Plan a visit at our Encino, CA location to receive a LASIK evaluation with a highly trained eye surgeon and to learn if LASIK is the right treatment for you.

 The Pentacam is a multidimensional diagnostic tool that has drastically improved the diagnostic accuracy of determining who is a good LASIK candidate and who is not.
 One of the most severe complications from LASIK surgery is ectasia or a weakening of the structural integrity of the cornea.
 Ophthalmologists have become much more selective in recommending LASIK to extremely nearsighted patients, patients with abnormally shaped corneas, and patients with thin corneas because of the increased risk of ectasia.

 what is iDesign®?